ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 * The {{site.data.keyword.cloud_notm}} must contain at least one instance of VMware vCenter Server®.
 * Sufficient resources for the virtual appliances.
 * The networks must allow the appliances to communicate with both local and remote virtual appliances, and other VMs.
-* Port Access Requirements (Appendix A) lists ports that must be opened so that Hybrid Cloud Services virtual appliances can install successfully.
+* The port access requirements topic lists ports that must be opened so that Hybrid Cloud Services virtual appliances can be installed successfully.
-* A vSphere service account, which has the Administrator vCenter Server system role assigned to it.
+* A vSphere service account exists and the Administrator vCenter Server system role is assigned to it.
 * Enough disk space for installing Hybrid Cloud Services and the associated service appliances.
 * Sufficient IP addresses for the on-premises VMs provisioned during the installation.
 * If the SSO server is remote, the URL of the vCenter, external SSO Server, or Platform Services Controller (PSC) that runs the external lookup service must be identified.
 When the HCX service is registered with the vCenter, this URL must be supplied.